Osteofibrous Dysplasia (OFD)

 Treatment

-When cancers are detected, they are staged and graded based on size, metastasis (whether the cancer has spread to other parts of the body), and how the cancer cells look under the microscope.
+When cancers are detected, they are staged and graded based on size, metastasis, and how the cancer cells look under the microscope.
 Staging and grading helps your doctors determine the best treatment for you.
 However, as most OFDs are considered benign, these tumours are generally considered low-grade and not staged.

 Once your tumour has been diagnosed, your doctor may recommend genetic testing, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
 They will then discuss the most appropriate treatment option for you.
 Treatment is dependent on several factors, including location, age, stage of disease and overall health.